 European Tree of the Year 2019

-Vote now and help the most romantic tree in England become European Tree of the Year.
+Will the most romantic tree in England become European Tree of the Year?

 Nearly 100 years ago, Vic Stead would walk from his home in Garforth, near Leeds, to the nearby village of Aberford.
 He followed the old colliery railway through the woods to go and visit Nellie, a dairy maid living in Aberford who he was courting at the time.

 One day, he came across three beech saplings on his route, and grafted one sapling between the other two to form the letter N, for Nellie.
 His plan to woo his sweetheart clearly worked, as Vic and Nellie went on to marry, have a family and grow old together.
 Although they are both gone now, Nellie’s Tree, also known as the 'Love Tree' by locals, still remains.